Sustainability Reporting for Landlords: Turning Compliance Into Financial Performance

 Track edits, comments and approvals in one workspace.
 Keep a changelog for key figures, show who changed what and when, and capture assumptions next to the data.
 When assurance time comes, you can hand auditors a clean trail instead of forwarding email chains.
 Clear audit trails reduce rework and speed external reviews.

-Sustainability Reporting in Action: How One Manager Fixed The Chaos
+Sustainability Reporting Framework Example: How One Manager Fixed The Chaos

-Jean, a property manager overseeing a 35-building South African portfolio, once spent nearly three months every year wrestling with sustainability reporting.
-Data was scattered across fragmented meters and tenant files, arriving late, in inconsistent units, and often missing key evidence.
-CDP numbers clashed with GRESB submissions, and costly consultants had to be brought in to reconcile the mess.
+One property manager, let's call her Jane, manages sustainability for a 35-building SA portfolio.
+Before modernising, she spent nearly three months every year wrangling sustainability reporting frameworks: fragmented meters and tenant files, late data, inconsistent units and missing evidence.
+CDP numbers disagreed with GRESB, and consultants had to be called in at great cost.

-By centralising utility data, mapping overlaps across GRESB, CDP and GRI, and reusing narratives and evidence intelligently, Jane cut her reporting cycle from three months to three weeks.
-Data gaps were flagged early, submissions stayed consistent, and investor confidence grew.
-That freed her up for what really matters: targeting the worst-performing assets for retrofits and unlocking real performance gains across the portfolio.
+After centralising utility data, mapping overlaps across GRESB, CDP and GRI, and reusing narratives and evidence, Jane's cycle dropped from three months to three weeks.
+Data gaps were flagged early, submissions stayed consistent and investor confidence improved.
+That freed time for what matters: targeting the worst-performing assets for retrofits.